edgedb/rfcs/text/1006-groupped-cli.rst

 The RFC proposes to have the following comamnds structure for the the EdgeDB RC1 release::

+  SUBCOMMANDS:

     dump                       Create a database backup
-    restore                    Restore a database backup from file configure                  Configure a DB or a server instance
+    restore                    Restore a database backup from file config                     Configure a DB or a server instance

     migration apply            Migrate the database to the latest revision migration create           Create a new migration